Well-being at St Paul's

 “The ELSA (Emotional Literacy Support Assistant) intervention was originally developed… by Sheila Burton, Educational Psychologist.
 It was designed to build the capacity of schools to support the emotional needs of their pupils from within their own resources.
 This is achieved by training teaching assistants to develop and deliver individualised support programmes to meet the emotional needs of children and teenagers in their care.
 It recognises that children learn better and are happier in school if their emotional needs are also addressed.” (https://www.elsanetwork.org/about/)

-Our fully-qualified ELSAs are trained to plan and deliver support to pupils who are experiencing temporary or longer-term additional emotional needs.
+Our fully-qualified ELSA is trained to plan and deliver support to pupils who are experiencing temporary or longer-term additional emotional needs.
 These sessions are largely delivered on an individual basis, however on occasion, and when the focus is on building social and friendship skills, they can take place in small groups.
-We are proud to have full-time ELSA support on site, available to children in all Key Stages.
+We are proud to have ELSA support on-site, available to children in all Key Stages.